duc43836/FindingLanes/writeup.md

     else:
         writer.release()
 ```
-For the images are used to create masks, where all but the whitest and most yellow regions of the image are set to zero.
+For later filtering the images are used to create masks, where all but the whitest and most yellow regions of the image are set to zero.
 ```python
    white_threshold=np.array([175],dtype="uint8")
     yellow_threshold=np.array([50, 0, 150],dtype="uint8")